tobydriscoll/academic-site/content/authors/driscoll/_index.md

 highlight_name: false
 ---

-Toby Driscoll is a professor in the Department of Mathematical Sciences at the University of Delaware.
+Toby Driscoll is a Unidel Chaired Professor in the Department of Mathematical Sciences at the University of Delaware.
 His research interests are in scientific computation, mathematical software, and applications of mathematics in the life sciences.
-He is the head of the [Center for Applications of Mathematics in Medicine](https://www.mathandmedicine.org) at UD.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.